dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.4.7 =
+- Fix: Workaround that restores compatibility with the Bitcoin ABC full node wallet (Bitcoin Cash), due to improperly deprecated accounts feature in that wallet (github issue #360).

 = 4.4.6 =
 - Add: If a withdrawal cannot proceed due to low hot wallet balance, the withdrawal remains in pending state (would previously fail), and the site's admin or admins receive emails about this.